Gauze (album)

-Gauze is the debut studio album by Japanese heavy metal band Dir En Grey.
-The album was released on July 28, 1999.
-Five tracks were produced by X Japan co-founder Yoshiki Hayashi, all of which had been previously released as singles.
-The album was originally released on July 28, 1999 as a standard version with a thick CD case, 36-page booklet with the CD reading surface painted red, through East West Japan.
+Gauze (stylized as GAUZE) is the debut studio album by Japanese heavy metal band Dir En Grey.
+The album was originally released on July 28, 1999, as a standard version with a thick CD case, 36-page booklet with the CD reading surface painted red, through East West Japan.
 An initial limited version was released on the same day, including a translucent red sleeve with a cloud pattern, 12-page picture booklet, a 36-page lyrics booklet, and the red painted CD in a maxi-CD single case for a sticker price of ¥3,059 ($).
 The album was later re-issued as standard version only, with a silver disc on October 31, 2001, through Free-Will.
-Although live performances of songs from this album have been extremely rare since 2003, the album still contains some of the band's most popular songs like "Cage" and "Yokan".
+Five tracks were produced by X Japan co-founder Yoshiki Hayashi, all of which had been previously released as singles.

 The lyrics booklet features two pages for each song; one features the lyrics, while the facing page features a picture and a small poem or verse, as a companion piece.